yokosogithub/GeoGit/src/geotools/README.rst

 Source files use the following header::

-   /* Copyright (c) 2011 TOPP - www.openplans.org.
+   /* Copyright (c) 2013 OpenPlans.
 All rights reserved.
-    * This code is licensed under the LGPL 2.1 license, available at the root
+    * This code is licensed under the Modified BSD license, available at the root
     * application directory.
     */

-As indicated above the code is distributed under an `LGPL 2.1 <LICENSE.txt>`_ license.
+As indicated above the code is distributed under an `Modified BSD <LICENSE.txt>`_ license.

 Build
 =====